Wellington Building: Heritage value

 The Wellington Building (formerly the Metropolitan Life Assurance Building) was built in 1925–27 to designs by D. Everett Waid, architect, of New York; J.A.
 Ewart, Ottawa, associated architect.
-In 1957-58 two storeys were added to the original building, and in 1958-59 a six-storey wing was added to the east, both to designs by Marani and Morris, architects, Toronto.
-Public Works Canada is the custodian of the building.
+In 1957–58 two storeys were added to the original building, and in 1958–59 a six-storey wing was added to the east, both to designs by Marani and Morris, architects, Toronto.
+Public Works Canada is now the custodian of the building.